ramyzhang/ramyzhang/README.md

 ### Hello! 👋

-👩🏻‍💻 I’m a 4th year studying Computer Science and Cognitive Science at the University of Toronto!
+👩🏻‍💻 I’m a 2024 New Grad who studied Computer Science and Cognitive Science at the University of Toronto!

+💼 Currently working as a Software Developer Intern at CGI, but looking for opportunities at game studios as an engineer or audio programmer!

 👀 I love [game development](https://mimimosa.itch.io/)!
 Realizing something that was just a fun idea into a virtual world that people can fall into and play in is one of the best feelings ever.